chaoge525/soafee_demo/documentation/manual/validation.rst

     * Determination and removal of all running containers of the image given by ``CE_TEST_IMAGE``
     * Removal of the image given by ``CE_TEST_IMAGE``, if it exists
+    * Clearing the password set when the tests accessed the Guest VM, performed only when running the test suite on a virtualization distribution image with :ref:`Security Hardening<manual/hardening:Security Hardening>` enabled.

 If enabled then the environment clean operations will always be run, regardless of test-suite success or failure.